Introduction: Sewing the Blanket Stitch

 As you can see, the knots will form a small bump, but it's not super noticeable unless you know what you're looking for.

+As with the running stitch, I also made felt coasters with the blanket stitch!
 I find that the circle and square coasters look really nice in blanket stitch. :D

 Above is what my circle coaster looks like!